 Most major retailers, including Target, will allow you to return or exchange unopened diapers within 90 days even without a receipt.
 Open packages of diapers will likely need a receipt if they are accepted at all.
 In most cases, you won’t be allowed to return diapers purchased in a different store to Target.

 If you received your extra diapers as a gift, then you might not know exactly where they came from.
 Unfortunately, you could run into trouble here because most major retailers won’t let you exchange or return diapers that were purchased at another store.
-There have been anecdotal success stories from many parents that were able to do this, but it is definitely not the norm.
+There have been some success stories from many parents that were able to do this, but it is definitely not the norm.

 In most cases, different stores will carry slightly different packages of diapers (count size, number of packages in the box, etc.) so they will know right away if they were bought somewhere else.
-In other cases, the bar codes will be different enough so that they won’t scan into their system for an exchange or refund.
+In other cases, the bar codes will be different enough that they won’t scan into their system for an exchange or refund.

 Oddly enough, most parents that ask about returning or exchanging diapers to a different store originally bought their diapers on Amazon and don’t want to deal with their return policy.
 Honestly, Amazon has one of the easiest return policies I’ve seen for an online retailer and driving over to drop it off at the UPS store isn’t that much different than driving over to Walmart or Target, in my opinion.